wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.5.5 =
-_ Added new setting: "Combine guests and members on widgets so they are only shown as visitors."
+- (15 Dec 2010) - Added new setting: "Combine guests and members on widgets so they are only shown as visitors."
 Use this setting when your site has registration turned off and all your visitors are guests and not members.
 - Added Netherlands map.
 - Added Brazil map.
+- Added Bulgarian (bg_BG) - Translated by [Nicolas Nicolov](http://bnproject.com/)

 = 1.5.4 =
 - (15 Oct 2010) - Added Japan map.